 Ecosystem Implications: More Agents, More Servers, More Complexity

 When capable AI becomes cheap, usage expands to fill the available capacity.
-This is a well-documented pattern from cloud computing — lower prices drive higher utilization, not proportionally lower spending.
+Cloud computing showed this clearly: lower prices drive higher utilization, not proportionally lower spending.

 The same dynamic will likely apply to MCP adoption following Claude 4.5 Haiku’s release.
 We expect to see three trends accelerate: